HomeSouth Pacific VacationsSouth Pacific Travel Guide

 11. Tahiti, French Polynesia

-Resort in Papeete, Tahiti, French Polynesia
+Couple at a waterfall in Tahiti, French Polynesia

 Many associate Tahiti with French Polynesia and the capital of the archipelago is a marvelous introduction to volcanic natural beauty and distinct culture.
 The island feels protected by lagoons with clear sapphire water.